MF 222 : Figuring out what your first book should be about

 While I flirted with the idea of writing a book about this experience over the years, a few things kept me from doing so.
 First, this happened well over a decade ago and I didn’t keep a journal then (boy, do I regret that!).
-Second, this story is way bigger in scope than any one person, myself included.
+Second, this story is large.
 So, the idea remained a whisper in the back of my mind.

 However, despite the fact that I didn’t keep a journal, I’ve been telling and retelling the story of my experience over countless dinners, get-togethers with friends, dates and more.
-Moreover, my former co-star, Andy Bray, and I are like a pair of old men, constantly reliving these “glory days.”
 That’s when it hit me – this book has been on the tip of my tongue.
-I’ve been writing or rather co-writing the first draft for years.
+I’ve been "writing" the first draft for years.
 I just never put it down on paper.